Live data from SA Health

 Common questions about SA emergency department wait times

-All Adelaide metropolitan public hospitals that report to the SA Health emergency department dashboard are included.
-This covers the five major metro EDs: Royal Adelaide Hospital, Flinders Medical Centre, Lyell McEwin Hospital, Modbury Hospital, and The Queen Elizabeth Hospital.
+8 Adelaide metropolitan public hospitals that report to the SA Health emergency department dashboard are included.
+This covers the major metro EDs: Royal Adelaide Hospital, Flinders Medical Centre, Lyell McEwin Hospital, Modbury Hospital, and The Queen Elizabeth Hospital.

-What do Normal, Busy, and Very Busy mean?
+What do Normal, Busy, and Very Busy mean for SA EDs?

 SA Health publishes a qualitative status indicator for each emergency department.
 'Normal' means the ED is operating within expected capacity.
 'Busy' indicates higher than usual patient volumes or longer waits.
 'Very Busy' signals significant delays and the ED is under considerable pressure.
 These are set by SA Health based on real-time operational data.